rugbyprof/4883-Software-Tools/Assignments/A04/README.md

 **Q5**
 - Find the top 5 teams with the most penalties.
-- This is not grouped by year, this is over a players career.
+- This is not grouped by year, this is over a teams career.
 - Output: Formatted same as previous

 **Q6**